Websoft9Archive/ansible-template/docs/solution-smtp.md

 > Do not try to install **Sendmail** or other Mail server software on your Cloud Server for sending mail, because it is very difficulty in maintenance.

-Follow is the sample using **SendGrid's SMTP Service** to configure sending mail for Metabase:
+Follow is the sample using **SendGrid's SMTP Service** to configure sending mail:

 1. Log in SendGrid console, prepare your SMTP settings like the follow sample
    ```